watson-developer-cloud/assistant-with-discovery/README.md

 For more information on workspaces, see the full  [Conversation service  documentation](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/conversation/overview.shtml).

-7 Return to the deploy steps you were following:
+7 Return to the deploy steps that you were following:
 - For Local - [return to step 1](#returnlocal)
 - For Bluemix - [return to step 7](#returnbluemix)